 Cancer Misdiagnosis or Failure to Diagnose

 As most people know, cancer is a serious disease that spreads throughout the body, and if left undiagnosed or untreated, will eventually lead to a patient’s death in most cases.
-Unfortunately, a failure to diagnose or a delay in diagnosis of cancer can be devastating for patients who see the disease progress to a point where it cannot be treated or requires far more aggressive treatments.
-If you were diagnosed with cancer in the Philadelphia area and suspect your diagnosis was delayed or botched, there is limited time to act.
-Call our Philadelphia cancer attorney soon as possible for a confidential and free consultation.
+Unfortunately, a failure to diagnose or a delay in diagnosis of cancer causes devastation for patients.
+Oftentimes, patients see the disease progress to a point beyond treatment, or require more aggressive treatments.

-Cancer is diagnosed by an expert, often an oncologist, who has thoroughly examined cell or tissue samples under a microscope.
-In some forms of cancer, tests are done on the proteins in cells, as well as DNA and RNA.
-Other imaging tests, such as x-rays, CAT scans, and MRI can show a growth in the body and a biopsy is ordered to determine if cancer is the cause.
+A doctor, often an oncologist, diagnoses cancer after thoroughly examining cell or tissue samples under a microscope.
+Doctors also utilize imaging tests, such as x-rays, CAT scans, and MRIs to find growths in the body.
+Once doctors identify a growth, they biopsy the growth to examine it for cancer.
 In the case of any cancer, from skin to pancreatic, it is vital to diagnose the disease as soon as possible to keep it from metastasizing, or spreading to an organ not affiliated with the original cancer.

 - Colonoscopy – to detect colon cancer and other conditions